sparkflows/sparkflows-docs/docs/installation/installation/infrastructure.rst

 Fire Insights Infrastructure requirements setup for deploying on AWS:

-The memory needed to run Fire Insights:
+The memory Pre-requisites to run Fire Insights:

 Memory
 ++++